Recently I built a Twitterbot to tweet 80’s movie quotes – because doesn’t the world need something like this?

 Basically the code above ‘listens’ for the string ‘world domination’.
 When hubot ‘hears’ that string, hubot responds with, ‘One day .. the robots will rise up.’

-passed in a few lines later is an object full of useful things – including the message that was originally sent.
-You may notice the simple little /world domination/
+The robot being passed in is our hubot, and the msg passed in a few lines later is an object full of useful things – including the message that was originally sent.
+You may notice the simple little /world domination/ regex.
+That’s important because that’s how hubot knows what to listen for.
+Let’s check out another example.

 giveEmTheBoot = (msg, user) ->